tolicodes/articles/wip/api-scraping.md

 #### Progress Bar
 I wrote a progress bar that handles multiple queues with the structure we created.
 Instead of copy and pasting it here, you can look at the [github file](https://github.com/tolicodes/node-api-toolkit/blob/master/components/bar.js)

+The key is hooking on the `on` function from the queues.
+Then we use `terminal-kit

 ### Using chrome inspector to debug
 I strongly recommend using the Chrome Debugger